A New Perspective on Precision and Recall for Generative Models: A Bridge Towards the Existing Literature

 \section{A Bridge Towards the Existing Literature}

-In this section we establish a link between the framework we proposed and described in Section~\ref{sec:new-framework} and scalar Precision and Recall metrics from the state of the art.
-Indeed these metrics can be also viewed in a dual form as the extreme values of Precision and Recall curves when carefully selecting a parameterized family $\F_M$.
+In this section we establish a link between the proposed framework described in Section~\ref{sec:new-framework} and scalar Precision and Recall metrics from the state of the art.
+We show that these metrics can be expressed as the extreme values of Precision and Recall curves when carefully selecting a parameterized family $\F_M$.